bryantjay/Portfolio/One Piece Plotly Analysis/test.md

 - Fluctuations in both ratings and viewer engagement after the time skip, with some sagas like Wano experiencing a surge in popularity.

 This analysis serves as a valuable resource for understanding how *One Piece* has evolved both in terms of storytelling and audience engagement over the years.

-## How to Use This Repository

-1. Clone this repository to your local machine using: